 More information can be found here: Application process

 When do I have to pay the program costs?

-The program costs have to be paid when you accept the volunteer position that we have organized for you and once you want to book your volunteer work in Chile.
+The program costs have to be paid in order to book your volunteer work in Chile.

 Which language skills are required?